British Rail Class 114: Non-passenger use

 Five units were rebuilt as parcels units with roller-shutter doors in 1988.
 These were repainted in Royal Mail red livery, and were based at Cambridge depot.
 They were withdrawn in 1991.
-Four of the units were scrapped, whilst the fifth was rebuilt as a test train for the new ATP.
+Four of the units were scrapped, whilst the fifth was rebuilt as a test train for the new automatic train protection (ATP).
 This unit passed into EWS ownership with the privatisation of Britain's railways.
 It was then used in a new role of a route-learner unit, until it was withdrawn in 2002.
 It was eventually preserved in 2004.